pulumi/terraform-provider-aws/website/docs/r/ecr_lifecycle_policy.html.markdown

 ~> **NOTE:** Only one `aws_ecr_lifecycle_policy` resource can be used with the same ECR repository.
 To apply multiple rules, they must be combined in the `policy` JSON.

 ~> **NOTE:** The AWS ECR API seems to reorder rules based on `rulePriority`.
-If you define multiple rules that are not sorted in ascending `rulePriority` order in the Terraform code, the resource will be flagged for recreation every `terraform plan`.
+If you define multiple rules that are not sorted in ascending `rulePriority` order in the this provider code, the resource will be flagged for recreation every deployment.

 ## Example Usage